line charts for analytics

 What Is Revenue Recognition?

 Revenue recognition or income recognition is how a contractor determines when they’ve officially made money on a project.
+Proper revenue recognition timing is crucial for accurate financial reporting.
 It also helps determine when they should officially record an expense.
 Remember, this comes into play because construction contracts are usually long-term and often have delayed payments.
-Contractors aren’t necessarily able to complete, bill and collect on a contract in the same month.
+Contractors aren’t necessarily able to complete, bill, and collect on a contract in the same month.
 In fact, for many contractors, this never happens.

 The Cash Method

 The simplest method for recognizing revenue is the cash method.
 Everything is based on its real-time impact on the company’s cash.
 Contractors record revenue when and only when they receive payment — and report expenses when and only when they actually pay.
 Therefore, there are no accounts payable (A/P) or accounts receivable (A/R).
-Under cash accounting, if money didn’t change hands yet, there’s no transaction to account for.
+Under cash accounting, if money hasn’t changed hands yet, there are no financial transactions to account for.

 While cash-basis accounting has several advantages, it’s not for every construction business.
 In fact, while many U.S. small businesses prefer cash accounting for its simplicity and flexibility, only some contractors qualify.
 According to the IRS, only construction businesses with less than a set average annual revenue can use the cash method for tax purposes.
 If a business’ sales exceed that amount, they’ll have to use another method for tax purposes.
 In that case, they may decide simply to use another method for their own books as well.